chrstphr84/tank_utility/README.md

 It has only been tested with the original Tank Utility monitor (prior to Generac).

-This script is for personal use and has no official affliation with Tank Utility or Generac.
+This script is for personal use and has no official affiliation with Tank Utility or Generac.

 ## Features